 1. Avoid any type of toxic food

-Chips, chocolate bars or fast foods are known to have a negative impact on our body and health.
+Chips, chocolate bars, or fast foods are known to have a negative impact on our bodies and health.
 Rich in carbohydrates and fats, these types of food will increase our weight without providing our body with healthy nutrients, such as minerals and vitamins.

-Going to a fast food and ordering a big portion of fries, or always keeping at hand a cookie for when we crave something sweet can be seen as an addiction.
-The problem isn’t due to eating a cheeseburger once in awhile, but when it becomes part of your daily routine.
+Going to fast food and ordering a big portion of fries, or always keeping at hand a cookie for when we crave something sweet can be seen as an addiction.
+The problem isn’t due to eating a cheeseburger once in a while, but when it becomes part of your daily routine.

 It will satisfy your need or hunger, and all the calories will add up.